Pabloo22/job_shop_lib/README.md

 See [this](https://colab.research.google.com/drive/1XV_Rvq1F2ns6DFG8uNj66q_rcowwTZ4H?usp=sharing) Google Colab notebook for a quick start guide!

-Version 1.0.0 is currently in beta stage and can be installed with:
+Version 1.0.0 is currently in alpha stage and can be installed with:

 ```bash
 pip install job-shop-lib==1.0.0a3